Interview Tips & Guidance - Specialist Care Sector Recruitment

 5) Why do you want to work here specifically?

-Show that you understand the organisation’s culture and clients, what distinguishes it from the rest, and why you’re a good match for such an organisation.
-Don’t be afraid to mention personal connections, such as a friend or relative who was a caregiver or client.
+Show that you understand the organisation's culture and the people they support, what distinguishes it from other providers, and why you're a good match.
+Don't be afraid to mention personal connections, such as a friend or relative who was a carer or service user.

-This is just a taster of the one-to-one support you’ll receive when you register with us.
-To find out more, click here to submit your CV today.
+This is just a taster of the one-to-one support you'll receive when you register with us.
+To find out more, submit your CV today.